 - App Insights ON by default for new Functions

-With this new UI experience, you can view the Invocation details of a Function within the Monitoring blade.
+With this new UI experience, you can view the Invocation details within the Azure Functions Monitoring blade.
 You can also run this as a query inside the App Insights portal to view more details such as the performance details, success information, and bunch of different functions ID’s to correlate with the platform logs etc. Also, you can view the custom metrics like success rate, average duration, the actual count of executions etc.

-The next monitoring improvement that the team has come out is with introducing support center that is pivoted around different error cases that the Functions get into.
+The next Azure Functions monitoring improvement that the team has come out is with introducing a support center that is pivoted around different error cases that the Functions get into.
 Specifically, this will help:

 - Troubleshoot common functions issues